 Prawns – To devein, use a small sharp knife to make a slit along the middle of the back, exposing the dark vein, then carefully remove the dark vein.

 Setting Point for Jams and Jellies – The simplest method for checking for a good set is to place a saucer in the freezer so that it is very cold.
-Then when you think the jam is ready, place a little on the saucer and leave it until it cools down before running your finger through the middle of the jam, the surface should wrinkle and the jam should not run back and fill the track your finger has made.
+Then when you think the jam is ready, place a little on the saucer and return it to the freezer or fridgeuntil it cools down.
+Then run your finger through the middle of the jam, the surface should wrinkle and the jam should not run back and fill the track your finger has made.

 Sumac – comes from the berries of a wild bush that is a member of the cashew family and grows wild in all Mediterranean areas, especially in Sicily and southern Italy, as well as parts of the Middle East where it is an essential ingredient in cooking in preference to the lemon.
 When the berries are picked, they are dried and ground into a powder, the colour of which is a dark burgundy/purplish colour.
 It has a lovely, fruity-tart flavor and is a little milder than lemon.